Okay6/accessible-worker/README.md

 ## Channel   Worker

-- Channel Wokrer is designed as Sever-Client style based on event communication
+- Channel Worker is designed as Sever-Client style based on event communication

 - Define Server I/O events like this: